-Eloquentia Perfecta: Oral and Visual Communication Core Requirement Core component title Oral and Visual Communication: CMM 12 that meet component SLOs, including cou Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements Should be completed during a student's f irst 60 credit hours at SLU Core component summary Eloquentia Perfecta: Oral and Visual Communication Core Courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
+Eloquentia Perfecta: Oral and Visual Communication Core Requirement Core component title Oral and Visual Communication: CMM 1200; CMMK 1210 / CORE 1950 or approved equivalent courses in any prograthat meet component SLOs, including courses offered in languages other than English.
+Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements Should be completed during a student's f irst 60 credit hours at SLU Core component summary Eloquentia Perfecta: Oral and Visual Communication Core Courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
 In these courses, students are trained in the five duties of the rhetorician: invention, arrangement, style, memory, and delivery.
 Courses that satisfy the Oral and Visual Communication requirement develop students' ability to prepare and deliver effective oral and visual messages and arguments within academic and professional contexts and advocate for the common good.
 Students advance their oral and visual communication skills through assignments that require them to consider their own positions, present audience-appropriate messages and arguments, and acknowledge multiple and contradictory perspectives.
 In this process, students learn to evaluate oral and visual arguments and reflect on the ways in which identity, values and diverse cultural contexts shape their own and others' oral and visual communication.
-They also reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective communication in service of the common good.
-Core component learning outcomes Students who complete this Core component will be able to: Analyze oral and visual messages and arguments and their implications from multiple and contradictory perspectives Critically examine how identity, values and diverse cultural contexts shape and inform oral and visual communication Prepare and deliver well-organized, well-supported, and audience-appropriate oral and visual messages and arguments Collaborate effectively within a group communication experience Reflect on the ways in which rhetorically proficient oral and visual communication contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 4, SLO 5, SLO 8 SLO 4, SLO 5
+They also reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective communication in service of the common good. reative public expression in es, students are trained in the five arses that satisfy the Oral and Visual tive oral and visual messages and on good.
+Students advance their oral ar their own positions, present intradictory perspectives.
+In this ays in which identity, values and on.
+They also reflect on the ways in Core component learning outcomes Students who complete this Core component will be able to: Analyze oral and visual messages and arguments and their implications from multiple and contradictory perspectives Critically examine how identity, values and diverse cultural contexts shape and inform oral and visual communication Prepare and deliver well-organized, well-supported, and audience-appropriate oral and visual messages and arguments Collaborate effectively within a group communication experience Reflect on the ways in which rhetorically proficient oral and visual communication contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 4, SLO 5, SLO 8 SLO 4, SLO 5

 Essential criteria required of all Core components designated as Eloquentia • Instructors without prior experience teaching equivalent courses must receive training in best practices in oral communication pedagogy prior to teaching this course.
-All instructors will be provided with appropriate Perfecta: Oral and Visual Communication pedagogical orientation as needed and as determined by the Associate Director for Eloquentia Perfecta: Oral and Visual Communication M/hat instructors must do /toach /assign / • All sections must be taught at a 20:1 student/instructor ratio (per standards for public speaking courses set by national professional organizations, e.g., National Communication Association [NCA]) What instructors must do / teach / assign / require to ensure the integrity of each section University-wide • Oral and visual communication instruction must be central to the course, with formal and informal assignments spread throughout the term • Students must have the opportunity to develop oral and visual communication through multiple stages of invention and revision • Students must have the opportunity to reflect critically upon the ways that diverse cultural contexts as well as identity and values shape oral and visual communication
+All instructors will be provided with appropriate Perfecta: Oral and Visual Communication pedagogical orientation as needed and as determined by the Associate Director for Eloquentia Perfecta: Oral and Visual Communication M/hat instructors must do /torsh / society / • All sections must be taught at a 20:1 student/instructor ratio (per standards for public speaking courses set by national professional organizations, e.g., National Communication Association [NCA]) What instructors must do / teach / assign / require to ensure the integrity of each section University-wide • Oral and visual communication instruction must be central to the course, with formal and informal assignments spread throughout the term • Students must have the opportunity to develop oral and visual communication through multiple stages of invention and revision • Students must have the opportunity to reflect critically upon the ways that diverse cultural contexts as well as identity and values shape oral and visual communication